Debra Wood, RN

 does not cause hypertension, hormones released by your body when you are under stress can increase your blood pressure.
 Take time out to relax, exercise, and practice relaxation techniques.

-How is high blood pressure treated?
+How is high blood pressure diagnosed?
 National Heart, Lung, and Blood Institute

 website.
 Available at: